elastisys/compliantkubernetes-kubespray/migration/v2.17.x-ck8s1-v2.18.x-ck8s1/upgrade-cluster.md

 1. Add `cinder_tolerations` to clusters that needs it.

+1. Add `container_manager: docker` to `${CK8S_CONFIG_PATH}/{wc,sc}-config/group_vars/k8s_cluster/ck8s-k8s-cluster.yaml`

+1. Upgrade your service cluster by running `./bin/ck8s-kubespray run-playbook sc upgrade-cluster.yml -b`.

+1. Upgrade your workload cluster by running `./bin/ck8s-kubespray run-playbook wc upgrade-cluster.yml -b`.

-1. If you want to upgrade and start using containerd, follow [this guide](https://kubespray.io/#/docs/upgrades/migrate_docker2containerd) to migrate.
+1. After the upgrade, if you want to start using containerd follow [this guide](https://kubespray.io/#/docs/upgrades/migrate_docker2containerd) to migrate.
     NOTE: If you are running Compliant Kubernetes.
 Make sure you're running a version that has support for conatinerd.

-    Else you can add `container_manager: docker` to end of both `sc-config/group_vars/k8s_cluster/ck8s-k8s-cluster.yaml` and `wc-config/group_vars/k8s_cluster/ck8s-k8s-cluster.yaml`

-1. Upgrade your service cluster by running `./bin/ck8s-kubespray run-playbook sc upgrade-cluster.yml -b`.

-1. Upgrade your workload cluster by running `./bin/ck8s-kubespray run-playbook wc upgrade-cluster.yml -b`.